JuliaGeodynamics/GeoParams.jl/docs/src/man/plotting.md

 # Plotting

-We provide a number of plotting routines that simplify the implementation of the material parameters
+We provide a number of plotting routines.
+Note that these plotting routines only become available once the `Plots` package is loaded.
 ### Plot CreepLaws

 ```@docs